1777 Sentry Parkway West

 Blue Bell, PA 19422

-Andrew Coleman has nearly 2 years of experience in project management, CPM scheduling, and construction claims analysis.
+Andrew Coleman has experience in project management, CPM scheduling, and construction claims analysis.
 Andrew is responsible for reviewing, preparing and analyzing CPM schedules and also prepares graphics as part of project analysis.
 He has aided in the performance of schedule, productivity, and cost quantification analyses on construction projects involved in litigation and has performed claims evaluation and preparation on commercial and industrial projects both defending and supporting construction claims.
 He has prepared schedule updates for ongoing construction projects.

 Prior to CPMI, Andrew worked at a full-service project management firm where he assessed project scopes with subcontractors for project trades, reviewed and revised contracts, purchase orders, and letters of intent for subcontractors and collaborated with managers to calculate prices of conceptual projects.
 He also worked for a large construction company where he managed quality assurance and quality control for the Camden Waterfront American Water Project.